-U.S. Expats & the Coronavirus Stimulus Checks: Top FAQs for Americans Living Abroad
+U.S. Expats & Coronavirus Stimulus Checks: Top FAQs for Americans Living Abroad

 Do you live in the U.S.?
 You’ve stumbled upon information for Americans who live overseas.
-U.S. residents should read this stimulus payment information instead.
+U.S. residents should read this Coronavirus information instead.

-As a U.S. expat, you probably have more questions about the CARES act stimulus checks than the average American.
+As a U.S. expat, you probably have more questions about the stimulus checks — both the CARES Act check and the new second round of stimulus checks — than the average American.

-Since you make your income abroad, most of you don't have a U.S. tax liability, many of you haven't filed tax returns in a few years, and some of you have extremely complex tax situations.
+Since you make your income abroad, most of you don’t end up owing U.S. taxes, many of you haven't filed tax returns in a few years, and some of you have extremely complex tax situations.

-To help you out, below we've answered the common (and a few uncommon) questions expats have asked about the stimulus checks and how it will (and won't) affect U.S. citizens who live overseas.
+To help you out, below we've answered the common (and a few uncommon) questions expats have asked about the 2020 and 2021 stimulus checks and how they will (and won't) affect U.S. citizens who live overseas.

-Q. What does the coronavirus stimulus check mean for U.S. expats?
+Q. What does the second stimulus check mean for U.S. expats?

-Q. Do I qualify for a stimulus check if I live overseas?
+Q. Do I get a second stimulus check if I live overseas?

-A. Yes, expats qualify for the stimulus checks.
-You qualify if you fall within the income threshold, have a social security number, and file taxes—even if you live overseas.
+A. Yes, expats qualify for the second stimulus check.
+You qualify if you fall within the income threshold, have a social security number, and file taxes — even if you live overseas.

 Q. Do I need to sign up for it or sign off on it?

-Q. How much will my expat stimulus check be for?
+Q. How much will my second stimulus check be for?

 You can estimate your own payment amount with H&R Block's Stimulus Check Calculator.